Healing Guide

 Also remember to put skill points into your passives!
 A lot of those have great bonuses that will boost your healing power, your magicka regeneration, and other useful stats

-For some full skill setups, skip down to Class Setups below
+For some full skill setups, skip down to Skill Setups below

 Basic Skill Types